CIPA Heritage Documentation: Symposium and communication

-It holds an International Symposium every 2 years, either in conjunction with a major conference of the two parent organisations or as a special CIPA event.
-Often, accompanying these Symposia are specialist workshops dealing with specific topics.
-The proceedings of the Symposia are also published, either as a journal or on CD-ROM, and some papers are available from the web site.
+CIPA holds an International Symposium every two years, either in conjunction with a major conference of the two parent organisations or as a special CIPA event.
+Often, accompanying these symposia are specialist workshops dealing with specific topics.
+The proceedings of the symposia are published, either as a journal or on CD-ROM; some papers are available online from the organization's website.
 It also maintains a discussion list, where the experts provide advice and information on problems and solutions.